Latest planning projects

 Oxford Local Plan 2036

-Currently, after responses are received, the City Council is due to submit this draft Local Plan to the Secretary of State in March 2019.
-Following this, an Examination in Public will be held by an independent, appointed Planning Inspector.
+Having reviewed the responses, the City Council submitted their proposed Local Plan to the Secretary of State in March 2019.
+The next stage will be an Examination in Public which will be held by an independent, appointed Planning Inspector.
 This is due to take place in Summer 2019.
 All responses received regarding the Local Plan will also be sent to the Inspector.
 If you wish to reserve your right to speak at the Examination, you must respond to the current consultation.
-Following the examination, a decision is due by Winter 2019.
+Following the examination, a decision on whether the Plan is sound is due by Winter 2019.

 Please click on the following link to take you thorough to the City Council's Local Plan consultation page: https://www.oxford.gov.uk/info/20067/planning_policy/743/the_local_plan